 This process inserts a VLAN tag into the M_SDU field of the incoming D signal.
 The detail of this process is described in clause 9.3.3.1.

-P Replicate process:
+P replicate process

-The P Replicate process replicates the incoming P signal to both output ports, without changing the value of the signal.
+The P replicate process replicates the incoming P signal to both output ports without changing the value of the signal.

-DE Generate process:
+DE generation process

-The DE Generate process generates a DE signal with the value drop ineligible.
+The DE generation process generates a DE signal with the value drop ineligible.